Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- In 43 of 82 games this season, Boston and its opponents have combined to score more than 228.5 points.
+- Boston's games this season have featured more combined points than this contest's total of 231.5 points 38 times.

-- The average point total in Boston's outings this year is 229.4, 0.9 more than this matchup's over/under.
+- The average point total in Boston's contests this year is 229.4, 2.1 fewer points than this game's over/under.

-- The Celtics have a 45-37-0 record against the spread this season.

-- Boston has been the favorite in 73 games this season and won 52 (71.2%) of those contests.
+- Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.

 Hawks Betting Records & Stats

-- Atlanta's games this season have had a combined scoring total higher than 228.5 points in 55 of 82 outings.
+- Atlanta has played 49 games this season that have had more than 231.5 combined points scored.

-- Atlanta's games this year have had a 236.6-point total on average, 8.1 more points than this matchup's over/under.
+- Atlanta's average game total this season has been 236.6, 5.1 more points than this matchup's over/under.

-- So far this year, Atlanta has put together a 36-46-0 record against the spread.

-- The Hawks have won in 12, or 35.3%, of the 34 contests they have been named as odds-on underdogs in this year.

-- This season, Atlanta has won four of its nine games, or 44.4%, when it is the underdog by at least +165 on the moneyline.
+- This season, Atlanta has won one of its five games when it is the underdog by at least +195 on the moneyline.

-- The moneyline set for this matchup implies Atlanta has a 37.7% chance of coming away with a victory in the contest.
+- Atlanta has an implied victory probability of 33.9% according to the moneyline set for this matchup.

 Celtics vs. Hawks Over/Under Stats (Regular Season)